Cerasee Tea Benefits | Everything you need to know!

 Rich in catechin (a flavonol), the same powerful antioxidant found in green tea, Cerasee has the ability to fight inflammation, lower Cholesterol and protect the heart.

-Lower Blood Sugar and Pressure
+Support Healthy Blood Sugar and Pressure

 Although tea made from the Bitter Melon fruit is filled with antioxidants, researchers have found tea made from the Cerasee plant (leaves and stems) have a higher concentration of gallic acid.
 This polyphenol possesses powerful hypoglycemic and anti-hypertensive properties.